alxm/faur/README.markdown

 # ![a2x](https://github.com/alxm/a2x/raw/master/doc/a2x-logo.png "a2x") [![Build Status](https://travis-ci.org/alxm/a2x.svg?branch=master)](https://travis-ci.org/alxm/a2x)

 a2x is a C framework I wrote for my video games.
-It runs natively on Linux and FreeBSD, and can be cross-compiled for Windows, GP2X, Wiz, Caanoo, and Open Pandora.
+It runs natively on Linux and FreeBSD, and can be cross-compiled for Windows, GP2X, Wiz, Caanoo, Open Pandora, and HTML5.

 ## Install